uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/LTW.md

 #### Colorectal Cancer—Diagnostic Pathways Example

-The details of this is beyond the scope of this guide, for more details see [Getting It Right First Time (GIRFT) Best Practice Timed Diagnostic Cancer pathways ](https://gettingitrightfirsttime.co.uk/wp-content/uploads/2024/03/BestPracticeTimedDiagnosticCancerPathwayssummary-guide-March-24-V3.pdf)
+The details of this are beyond the scope of this guide, for more details see [Getting It Right First Time (GIRFT) Best Practice Timed Diagnostic Cancer pathways ](https://gettingitrightfirsttime.co.uk/wp-content/uploads/2024/03/BestPracticeTimedDiagnosticCancerPathwayssummary-guide-March-24-V3.pdf)

-Note: the reason for referral to the Genomics in the diagram below (which is based on GIRFT) is NICE DG27 [Molecular testing strategies for Lynch syndrome in people with colorectal cancer](https://www.nice.org.uk/guidance/dg27)
+For information on `Genomic Tests on the bowel cancer cells`, see [macmillan.org.uk](https://www.macmillan.org.uk/cancer-information-and-support/bowel-cancer/tests-on-the-bowel-cancer-cells)

 <img style="padding:3px;width:90%;" src="ERIC.drawio.png" alt="Colorectal Cancer Diagnostics and Patient Referrals"/>
 <br clear="all">